lutobler/batterylogd/README.md

   -v   --version       Print version information and exit.
   -i   --interval      Sampling interval.
 Defaults to 30 seconds.
   -b   --battery       Path to a battery in sysfs.
 Argument can be specified
                        multiple times.
-If omitted entirely, automatic battery detection will be enabled.
+If omitted entirely, automatic detection will be enabled.
   -L   --backlight     Add entries for the display backlight to the log.
-                       Fields for 'max_brightness' and 'current_brightness'
-                       will be appended to the logged battery data.
+                       Argument can be specified multiple times.
+If omitted entirely, automatic detection will be enabled.
   -l   --log           Path to log file.
 Defaults to $HOME/batterylogd.log.
 ```